WLN Dublin - the "We Made It" conference12 March 2018

 Delegates were faced with trying to reach Dublin before the airport closed - and even the challenge of getting from there to the city centre as traffic halted.
 Sadly, many were halted by air traffic at their home airport, or worse still in a sense, where they connected (several stopped in London).
 But thankfully, everyone was safe and warm amidst the confusion of cancellations and delays.

-We owe a massive debt of thanks to all the team of our hosts at Noel Smyth & Partners for taking great care of us in difficult conditions - and especially to Marie Dwan for all her background organisation, to Fionnuala Bermingham for personal airport collections and to Ronan Hannigan for juggling our speakers and to the entire NS&P team for generally keeping the faith!
+We owe a massive debt of thanks to all the team of our hosts at Noel Smyth & Partners for taking great care of us in difficult conditions - and especially to Marie Dwan for all her background organisation; to Fionnuala Bermingham for personal airport collections; to Ronan Hannigan for juggling our speakers; and to the entire NS&P team for generally keeping the faith!

 By the time we gathered for dinner at the Conrad Hotel on Thu 1 March, Dublin was in a code red shutdown.
 We were 27 strong instead of over 50.
 Unbelievably, on our first evening, not a single pub was open to console us!
 Yet our group was positive and cheerful.